dweathers/dweathers.github.io/174/sum20-syllabus.md

 **Participation.** I have an introductory activity planned, as well as weekly activities.
 These activities are not stressful; they are just another way to think about the material.
 Participation in these will earn a score of Good, Adequate, or Lacking at the end of the semester.
 Students who make a good-faith effort to participate in all of the activities will earn a Good; students who only participate in some activities or participate half-heartedly will earn an Adequate; students who do not participate enough for an Adequate score will earn a Lacking.
 Your participation score is up to my discretion, but you may expect it to be administered fairly.

-**Your final grade.** One goal of mastery-based grading is that you will always know what your grade is and what needs to be done in order to pass the course.
+**Your final grade.** One goal of fluency-based grading is that you will always know what your grade is and what needs to be done in order to pass the course.
 Below are the minimum cutoffs for each grade.

 |Grade|Exams (weekly and final)|Homework|Participation|
 |--|--|--|--|